tommyettinger/textratypist/README.md

 The special modes are a bit overcomplicated in terms of syntax because I ran out of punctuation I could use.
 The common example of a black outline around white text can be achieved with `[WHITE][%?blacken]Outlined![%][GRAY]`.
-(The example uses `GRAY` as the normal color, but you could also use `[]` to reset the color to whatever base color was configured on a `Layout` or the label that holds it.
-Note that `[]` also resets size, mode, and pretty much everything.)
+(The example uses `GRAY` as the normal color, but you could also use `[ ]` to reset the color to whatever base color was configured on a `Layout` or the label that holds it.
+Note that `[ ]` also resets size, mode, and, well, everything.)

 Several combinations of effects are available using the `{VAR=ZOMBIE}urgh, brains...{VAR=ENDZOMBIE}` syntax: